 3. Be specific and give details

 When answering questions, be specific and provide details to support your answer.
 This will help you to demonstrate your ability to communicate effectively.
-If you are planning to take the International English Language Testing System (IELTS) exam, then you may want to consider enrolling in an IELTS Coaching Centre in Surat to help you prepare
+If you are planning to take the International English Language Testing System (IELTS) exam, then you may want to consider enrolling in an IELTS Coaching In Surat to help you prepare

 4. Use examples to support your answers